mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Lessons learned

 - Check return policy on Newegg: I'd never seen anything on Newegg before that was replacement-only, so I took it for granted that I'd be able to return it if I didn't like it.
-- Test UPS before mounting it.
 - Look for notes about noise on all parts.
-- Get lots of 6", 12", and 3' Ethernet cables 5:2:1.